 First, you make the reader agree with you on something.
 Be it a problem, fact or a statement.
 This way they’ll know you understand their problem.

 Then you promise them that their problem can be solved.

-At last, you preview them the content you have for them.
+At last, you preview the content you have for them.

-Here’s how Brian uses it this writing strategy on his blog.
+Here’s how Brian uses this writing strategy on his blog.